agourlay/cornichon/README.md

 ## Placeholders

-Most built-in steps can use placeholders in their arguments, those will be automatically resolved from the '''session'''.
+Most built-in steps can use placeholders in their arguments, those will be automatically resolved from the '''session''':

+- urls
+- HTTP payloads
+- HTTP params
+- expected body

 ```scala
 Given I save("favorite-superhero" → "Batman")